grueneschweiz/docs.gruene.ch/docs/3-1-people.md

 ## Precondition
-We assume you have already gathered some experience with your website and know the basics like how to editor or add a post etc.
+We assume you have already gathered some experience with your website and know the basics like how to edit or add a post etc.

 ## General idea